-Presented by: Peter Leitner, VP Sales
+Presented by Peter Leitner, Senior Vice President Sales

-"Brine solutions are commonly found in poultry processing, bacon and ham cures, cheese processing and other related applications.
+Brine solutions are commonly found in poultry processing, bacon and ham cures, cheese processing and other related applications.
 A typical poultry or ham brine could contain numerous ingredients, with phosphates, dextrose, corn syrup, starches, soy protein, carrageenan, nitrites and sodium erythorbates the most common.

 Having problems with yield, purge, clogged injectors or needles?
-Call us to request your free copy of "The Admix Primer on Brine and Marinade Mixing".
+Contact us to request a free copy of The Admix Primer on Brine and Marinade Mixing.